ABOUT

 APPENDIX B. Method for Calculating Enhanced Productivity Effects

 Stony Brook has many commuter students.
 If Stony Brook University were unavailable, many students would have to travel significantly farther to attend a public university.
-For example, Stony Brook is about 45 miles from SUNY Old Westbury, 25 miles from Farmingdale State College and more than 50 miles from The City University of New York schools.
-Private universities are generally much more expensive and would not be an option for many students.
+For example, Stony Brook is about 30 miles from SUNY Old Westbury, 25 miles from Farmingdale State College and more than 50 miles from The City University of New York schools.
+Private universities are much more expensive and would not be an option for many students.

 Based upon a review of the available literature on students’ distance from college and the effects of distance on enrollment, it is conservatively estimated that but for the availability of Stony Brook University, 5 percent of its students each year would not have graduated from college.
 This is a very conservative assumption, given estimates from the literature (references below).
 These college graduates will enjoy a significantly higher wage than high school graduates.
 Available evidence from the Bureau of Labor Statistics indicates that four-year college graduates earn on average about $25,000 more per year than high school graduates.
 And this will be true for such students in each of Stony Brook’s graduating classes.
-Assuming that individuals work on average for 40 years, this increased earnings productivity will accrue for 5 percent of students in each of Stony Brook’s prior 40 years of graduating classes.
+If individuals work on average for 40 years, this increased earnings productivity will accrue for 5 percent of students in each of Stony Brook’s prior 40 years of graduating classes.

 Thus, total increased earnings for each year (EARNSTOT) may be estimated in the following equation as: